Scroll Top

 1. Won multiple industry awards, to the point it has set new records for award winning

-2. Sold exceedingly well, to the tune of “way more” than 10 million copies
+2. Sold exceedingly well, to the tune of at least 15 million copies

 3. Provoked industry-wide conversations about what should perhaps become the new “standards” in video game RPGs

 Any one of those accomplishments would guarantee its status as an influential classic.
-All three of these achievements at once rarely happen more than once a decade in this industry.
+All four of these achievements at once is a once in a decade moment in the video game industry.

 Many factors have contributed to Baldur’s Gate 3’s success, and analyzing them has proven a subject of some debate, though I think one important point has tended to be misunderstood by many.
 Baldur’s Gate 3 is often positioned as a next evolution of “CRPG,” a genre typically considered “niche,” which some think is now mainstream, given Baldur’s Gate 3’s success.

 I think this narrative ignores what Larian did so well with its positioning strategy marketing.
-It also conceals a profitable opportunity for improvement for AAA developers not making RPGS.
+It also conceals profitable opportunities for improvement for AAA developers not making RPGS.
+Anyone in the video game industry would be wise to try and learn from this dramatic success.

 Calling Baldur’s Gate 3 a ‘CRPG’ Confuses Why it has Succeeded Like Few Other AAA RPGs